 What to do after 30 days of no contact?

-If you choose to fight for your relationship, you will need to contact your ex.
+If you decide you want to get your ex back after no contact, you will need to contact your ex.
 After all, it is logical that contact follows no contact!

 If you decide to move on, you effectively extend the no contact duration.
 Later you might negotiate friendship with your ex, or you might not!